LI-SHIYING118/HB-LT/README.md

 Researchers are strongly suggested to perform covariant pre-filtering methods to limit potential confounding effects.
 A PCA-based pre-filtering method is provided and can be found in "covariants_filtering.py."
 The current framework takes a unique data structure as input (see the example data file).
 We provided a script "haplotype block converting from VCF.py" to help researchers to convert their VCF files into files that can be processed by the current pipline.

-We also provided a sample data for code testing.